Segnette Field

-Segnette Field is a 750-seat baseball stadium located in the New Orleans metropolitan area town of Westwego, Louisiana.
+Segnette Field is a 750-seat baseball stadium located in the New Orleans metropolitan area town of Westwego, Louisiana, United States.
 The stadium includes a grandstand, press box, public address system and scoreboard.
 The baseball field features artificial turf with a clay pitcher's mound.
 The stadium opened in May 2002.

 It is the current home of the Loyola Wolf Pack baseball team.
 College baseball, LHSAA high school baseball games and American Legion baseball games are played at the stadium.

 The stadium is also used for festivals.